postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 <img alt="Get a New Relic Ingest key" src="https://assets.postman.com/postman-docs/new-relic-get-ingest-key-v9-6.jpg" width="1109px">

 > There are multiple types of API keys in New Relic.
 Make sure to use an **Ingest License** key for Postman monitor integration.
-For more information on API Keys in New Relic, see the [New Relic documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
+For more information on API Keys in New Relic, see the [New Relic API keys documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).

 ## Configuring New Relic Integration